texttest/website_2/_tutorials/configure_new_system_under_test.md

 │  ├─ my_app.c
 ├─ test/
 │  ├─ config.myapp
-│  ├─ requirements.txt
 │  ├─ start_texttest.bat
 │  ├─ start_texttest.sh
 │  ├─ testsuite.myapp
 ├─ README.md
 </pre>

 There is a [starter project for C](https://github.com/texttest/StarterProject.C) which demonstrates this structure.
-You should be able to adapt it for your programming language.
+A similar structure would work for any program where you are testing a binary executable.

-The 'start_texttest' command line scripts are generic and will work for any project.
-The purpose is to create a self-contained 'venv' python environment to run texttest in for this project.
-When you want to run or manage your tests, open a command-line in the 'tests' folder, then use this script to start TextTest.
+The 'start_texttest' command line scripts are designed to run texttest with the correct settings for this project.
+When you want to run or manage your tests, use this script to start TextTest.

+Once you've got this configured, you will be able to write tests.
+See [hello world tutorial]({{ site.baseurl }}{% link _tutorials/hello_world.md %}), you will be able to begin at the "Starting the TextTest Static GUI" section.